lucastenani/let-me-ask-web/README.md

 # Let me Ask Web

+\*Let me Ask\*\* is a full-stack Q&A application powered by Google's Gemini AI.
+The frontend provides an intuitive interface where users can create Q&A rooms, submit questions, and interact in real-time.

+The backend processes these questions, trains Gemini to generate **embeddings**, and compares them with **voice-based embeddings** extracted from live speech.
+This allows the AI to provide accurate, context-aware answers to questions asked by users.

+The concept is designed for live streaming platforms (such as Twitch), where the streamer speaks, and viewers can submit questions in chat.
+The AI—continuously trained with the ongoing stream—automatically responds to these questions in real time.

 This is the frontend application for the full-stack project [Let me Ask API](https://github.com/lucastenani/let-me-ask-api).
 It provides the user interface and consumes the backend API.

 ## 🔗 Backend repository: [Let me Ask API](https://github.com/lucastenani/let-me-ask-api)